-On a small island in the warm heart of Africa nestled on the sandy beaches amongst the rocks is the wonderful Kaya Mawa by Green Safaris.
-Likoma Island is a unique destination in Lake Malawi providing for complete relaxation, indulgence or enjoying a range of incredible water sports in the beautiful blue waters.
+On a small island in the warm heart of Africa, nestled on the sandy beaches amongst the rocks is the wonderful Kaya Mawa by Green Safaris.
+Likoma Island is a unique destination in Lake Malawi providing complete relaxation, indulgence and a range of incredible water sports in the beautiful blue waters.
 Kaya Mawa offers a variety of luxury rooms, chalets and houses each with their own unique décor and some with private pools.

-The area is fantastic for diving and snorkelling and the island itself has lots to offer from a cathedral the same size as Winchester Cathedral in England to the fishing villages and the lake shore that turns litter and broken glass into stunning home furnishings.
+The area is fantastic for diving and snorkelling and the island itself has lots to offer from St. Peter’s Cathedral, said to be the same size as Winchester Cathedral in England, to the fishing villages and the lakeshore that turns litter and broken glass into stunning home furnishings.

 Likoma Island, Lake Malawi